 Loans are available through need-based sources, such as the Federal Guaranteed Student Loan Program and the Colorado PLUS Loan Program.
 Other organizations lend educational funds based on credit-worthiness and other criteria.

-Scholarships are also available through many professional organizations such as the American College of Medical Group Administrators.
+Scholarships are also available through the CU Denver Scholarship Office and many professional organizations such as the American College of Healthcare Executives.
 Inquire directly through your professional organization about scholarship opportunities.